TheImagingSource/tiscamera/doc/pages/tests.rst

 .. note::

-   The gstreamer unit tests will require a camera for indexing.
+   The GStreamer unit tests will require a camera for indexing.
    It is also advised to have the gige-daemon running to speed up test runs.

 Unit tests are implemented with the help of the catch2 framework.

-To execute unit tests build the project and call `make test`.
+To execute unit tests, build the project and call `make test`.

 To retrieve verbose output without calling a single test executable, set the environment variable `CTEST_OUTPUT_ON_FAILURE=1`